 A Reminder of an Old Love…

 A woman is intent on finishing her marriage, after her husband leaves he’s hurt in an accident.
-Yet a young visitor makes her think again about her husband.
+A visitor makes her think again.

 Last year I reviewed the work of Ida Lupino – an actress and director – where I reviewed two of her directorial television works, from The Twilight Zone (1959-54) and Thriller (1960-62) anthology series.
-Both told of individual stories with a wee twist in the tale that I always enjoy as the unexpected part is revealed.
-Also both to my delight had a prolific cast of Hollywood names in their credits, as I love seeing undiscovered performances from the acting community in roles from before they became famous.
+Both told of individual stories with a wee twist in the tale.

 Weeper Rating: 😦 😦😦 😦 😦 😦 :-(/10